-You see how there are two?
+See this one above, how there are two baskets?
 There is a bottom drawer and the top basket the food will lay in.
 One fits right into the other but needs to be cleaned separately.

 They both have non stick cooking surfaces but over time that will wear down a bit so you’ll need to have a lot of non stick cooking spray (I prefer olive oil spray) so foods don’t stick.

 Once both pieces are spick and span dry them both off well.
 Return the inner unit (if you have one) and get ready for pre heating!

 How and When to Preheat Air Fryer

 While you’re prepping is ideal, then it doesn’t really take you any longer.
 It doesn’t matter what brand, you want the temp to be even the whole cook time.

 Most units require you to plug it in and turn it on before you can get going.
 If your basket isn’t clicked in and closed shut it probably won’t let you do anything.